Closing costs: who pays what

-Buying a home is exciting.
+Buying a home is exciting!
 There's nothing like the feeling of having a place to call your own.
-But anyone who’s been through the process knows it's not quite as simple as choosing a home and signing on the dotted line.
+However, for anyone who’s been through the process may know it's not quite as simple as choosing a home and signing on the dotted line.
 You have to find a home, submit an offer and, once it’s accepted, obtain financing and make it all the way through closing.

 One of the most important parts of house hunting is price.
 Creating a budget helps you determine how much you can afford so you can narrow down your search.
 When you consider your budget, it's important to include closing costs.
 Understanding who pays closing costs on a house, and where there might be wiggle room, will help you determine where to start.